youliangtan/uav-landing-nlp/clip/README.md

 ### Training setting :
 * Model config : Since MS-COCO is relatively small dataset, I used ResNet50 as image encoder instead of Vision Transformer.
 Further, I also reduced the number of transformer layers to 6 in text encoder.
 Detailed model config is here : [model_config.yaml](/model/model_config.yaml)

-* Batch size : 256.
-I trained using 4 GTX1080 GPUs (64 batch size per gpu).
+* Batch size : 256. trained using 4 GTX1080 GPUs (64 batch size per gpu).
+  * or, Batch size : 32. trained with 1 GTX1070 Ti

 * Optimizer : Adam optimizer with weight decay.